State assistance for private individuals with legal problems

 2. Legal aid [Prozesskostenhilfe]

-If advice is not enough, but a court proceeding is necessary to clarify a legal issue, legal aid covers the costs of the court proceeding (including your attorney’s fees), a portion of the legal costs, or allows you to pay in installments if you meet the requirements (see below).
+If advice is not enough, but a court proceeding is necessary to clarify a legal issue, legal aid covers the costs of the court proceedings.
+These are primarily the court fees but can also include costs for any expert witnesses.
+You will often also be provided with a lawyer of your choice, in which case both the court fees and the costs of your lawyer will be financed.
 Depending on your financial situation there are different levels of granting:

 A) Covering all the costs of the court case (including your lawyer’s fees)